fdazen/fda-documentation/rates_set_up.md

- Remember to log out and log back in into the system in order to see changes being effective!
+You might need to log out and log back into the system in order to see changes being effective!